South African Airways: Financial difficulties and bankruptcy: 2012–2020

 On 24 February 2012 SAA's new Airbus A320-200, registration ZS-SZZ, made its first revenue flight between Johannesburg and Durban.
-There were twelve A320 in the fleet as of December 2016.
+There were twelve A320s in the fleet as of December 2016.
 On 16 August 2012, SAA ended its Cape Town-London route after 20 years, due to declining passenger numbers and increasing airport taxes.

 SAA began flights to Beijing, China on 31 January 2012.
 Buenos Aires flights ended in 2013 and, in January 2015, SAA announced plans to end its non-stop services to Beijing and Mumbai.
 Services to China were replaced by Star Alliance partner Air China with a flight to Beijing.
-In June 2015, the acting CEO stated that London, Hong Kong, Munich, Frankfurt and Perth were the only profitable long-haul routes; all others were loss-making.
+In June 2015, the acting CEO stated that London, New York City, Hong Kong, Munich, Frankfurt and Perth were the only profitable long-haul routes; all others were loss-making.

 In September 2017, SAA began reducing its fleet and expected to cut 23% of its flights.
-Standard Chartered Bank was the first bank in June 2017 to call-in its SAA loan.
+Standard Chartered Bank was the first bank in June 2017 to call in its SAA loan.
 The South African government provided R2.2 billion to settle the debt.
 Citibank was the second bank to refuse extending the loan facility.
 Together with some others, another R7.7 billion became payable at the end of September 2017.
-The South African treasury asked the Public Investment Corporation, which controls government pension funds, for R100 billion to help bailout state-owned enterprises, including SAA.
+The South African treasury asked the Public Investment Corporation, which controls government pension funds, for R100 billion to help bail out state-owned enterprises, including SAA.

-On 5 December 2019, the Government of South Africa announced that SAA would enter into bankruptcy protection, as the airline had not turned a profit since 2011 and had run out of money.
+On 5 December 2019, the government of South Africa announced that SAA would enter into bankruptcy protection, as the airline had not turned a profit since 2011 and had run out of money.
 In January 2020, South African Airways announced that it would suspend several routes, e.g. to Munich in order to reduce its financial struggle.
-In February 2020, the airline introduced its first of four newly leased Airbus A350-900s in an attempt to modernize its loss-making long-haul fleet.
+In February 2020, the airline introduced its first of four newly leased Airbus A350-900s in an attempt to modernise its loss-making long-haul fleet.

 On 5 December 2019, SAA was placed under business rescue.
 Les Matuson and Siviwe Dongwana were appointed as the Business Rescue Practitioners of SAA in December 2019.
-A Business Recovery Plan was expected by the end of February 2020, extended, then postponed.
+A business recovery plan was expected by the end of February 2020, extended, then postponed.
 A final plan is yet to be presented.

 In February 2020, ex-Secretary General of the ANC, Ace Magashule, stated that should the Business Rescue Practitioners take decisions not to the ANC's liking, it would intervene.
-Economist Jacques Jonker, then at the Free Market Foundation, criticised Magashule, pointing out that the Business Rescue Practitioners are officers of the court in terms of the Companies Act of 2008, and that it would be illegal for the ANC to intervene in the business-rescue process.
-When Minister of Public Enterprises Pravin Gordhan later tried to justify the notion that the business-rescue practitioners are accountable to him and not to the courts, Jonker pointed out that such a state of affairs would be unconstitutional.
+Economist Jacques Jonker, then at the Free Market Foundation, criticised Magashule, pointing out that the Business Rescue Practitioners are officers of the court in terms of the Companies Act of 2008, and that it would be illegal for the ANC to intervene in the business rescue process.
+When Minister of Public Enterprises Pravin Gordhan later tried to justify the notion that the business rescue practitioners are accountable to him and not to the courts, Jonker pointed out that such a state of affairs would be unconstitutional.